|

 Neem is regarded as a potent detoxifier.
 It has antimicrobial and antifungal effects as well as blood sugar lowering properties.
 It is also antiparasitic, clearing both the larva and ova.

-Contains: 1.5 extract of Azadirachta indica leaf in 44-46% organic cane alcohol, distilled water, and vegetable glycerin.
+Contains: 1.5 extract of organically grown Azadirachta indica leaf in Distilled Water, Organic Alcohol, and Vegetable Glycerin.

 $